aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/267-CNN, Transfer Learning & Data Augmentation.md

 * Batch Normalization

-Until now, you’ve worked with Multi-Layer Perceptrons(MLP).
+Until now, you've worked with Multi-Layer Perceptrons(MLP).

 MLPs are great for MNIST - a simpler, more straightforward dataset - but lag behind CNNs when it comes to real-world applications in computer vision, specifically image classification.